Unboxed-Software/solana-course/content/intro-to-custom-on-chain-programs.md

 # Challenge

 Go ahead and create a script from scratch that will allow you to transfer SOL from one account to another on Devnet.
-Be sure to print out the transaction signature so you can look at it on the Solana Explorer.
+Be sure to print out the transaction signature so you can look at it on Solana Explorer.

 If you get stuck feel free to glance at the [solution code](https://github.com/Unboxed-Software/solana-ping-client).